Like most literature-based curricula, we study history chronologically, beginning with Creation. But our History Cycle is a little different.

 So we follow a different history rotation with our curriculum.
 In fact, we repeat the history cycle each year.

-Each year you may study different aspects of each historical period: One year, focus on the daily life or the prominent people.
+Each year you can study different aspects of each historical period: One year, focus on the daily life or the prominent people.
 Another year, the battles or the technological and scientific achievements.
 It’s your choice!

 Year builds upon year, layer by layer.